A Dynamic Network of Leaders

 Grand Rapids, Michigan

 Henry is dedicated to positively impacting his community by inspiring young men and bringing healing to the soul through laughter.
-He co-founded and serves as CEO of Better, Wiser, Stronger, Inc., which mentors young men and provides them with support, education and guidance to develop the confidence and life skills they need to grow into successful adults.
+He co-founded and serves as CEO of Better, Wiser, Stronger, Inc., which mentors young men and provides them with support, education and guidance to develop the confidence and life skills they need to grew into successful adults.
 He is also a prolific comedian who travels throughout the United States.
 His talents as a multifaceted entertainer bring joy and community together, performing at many charity events, including Gilda’s Laughfest, a 10-day community festival that attracts 50,000 attendees annually to West Michigan.

 Felipe Lopez Sustaita

 Felipe is a higher education advocate, community leader and migrant farmworker.
 His passion for higher education is fueled by his dedication to lifting communities out of poverty.
 As executive director of the Hispanic Latino Commission of Michigan, Felipe works to advance educational, professional and entrepreneurial opportunities for Latinos and Hispanics.
-He also regularly returns to work in the agricultural fields of Michigan to show his four sons the value of hard work and to keep himself grounded.
+He also regularly returns to work in the agricultural fields of Michigan to show his four sons the value of hard work and keep himself grounded.
 He is a graduate of Michigan State University and Ferris State University.